the-crypt-keeper/can-ai-code/README.md

 **8/26** Evaluation of Phind-CodeLlama-34B and WizardCoder-Python-34B-V1.0 at GGUF 4- and 6-bit completed.
 Sweep of Codellama models at GGUF 4-bit completed.

 **8/25** Evaluation of CodeLlama and CodeLlama-Python 7B/13B at code completion, CodeLlama and CodeLlama-Instruct 7B/13B at FIM are now available, performance is generally pretty good.
 34B evals are next up.

-**8/24** Evaluation of CodeLlama-Instruct 7B/13B completed, a Compare is also available.

-**8/20** Evaluation of LesslessMegaCoder completed which takes the honor of being the first 13B model to score a perfect 100% on the Python Test.

 ## Test Suites